asearer/sandbox/README.md

 An experimental sandbox world written in Python, simply to play around and test out ideas.
+Mostly for experimentation and learning 3D concepts better.